WillAdams/gcodepreview/README.md

  Added features since initial upload:

   - endpolyline(); --- this command allows ending one polyline so as to allow multiple lines in a DXF
   - separate dxf files are written out for each tool where tool is ball/square/V and small/large (10/31/23)
   - re-writing as a Literate Program using the LaTeX package docmfp (begun 4/12/24)

  Not quite working feature:

   - exporting SVGs --- these are written out upside down due to coordinate differences between OpenSCAD/DXFs and SVGs

  Possible future improvements:

+  - Specialty toolpaths such as Keyhole which may be used for dovetail as well as keyhole cutters
   - G-code: support for G2/G3 arcs
   - DXF support for curves and the 3rd dimension
   - G-code: import external tool libraries and feeds and speeds from JSON or CSV files --- note that it is up to the user to implement Depth per Pass so as to not take a single full-depth pass
   - support for additional tooling shapes such as dovetail tools, or roundover tooling
   - general coding improvements --- current coding style is quite prosaic
   - generalized modules for cutting out various shapes/geometries --- a current one is to cut a rectangular area as vertical passes (the horizontal version will be developed presently)